s1vax/ESP32-Deauther/README.md

 ## 🔎 Step by step

 ### ❓How it works?
-Comparacion con un Pwnagotchi y un "BlueJammer".
+Comparison with a Pwnagotchi and a "BlueJammer".

 <br>